perliedman/leaflet-routing-machine/README.md

 __Go to the [Leaflet Routing Machine site](https://www.liedman.net/leaflet-routing-machine/) for more information, demos, tutorials and more.__

-**Update 2020-04-06:** Out of the box, Leaflet Routing Machine relies on OSRM's demo server.
-At this moment, the demo server (which is outside scope of the plugin and outside control of the plugin's author) is [no longer maintained, and its SSL certificate has expired](https://github.com/Project-OSRM/osrm-backend/issues/5655).
-The plugin will not work unless you [configure a routing backend](https://www.liedman.net/leaflet-routing-machine/tutorials/alternative-routers/) yourself.
-I am sorry to say that, to my knowledge, there is no good default.

 ## Support and New Features

 Leaflet Routing Machine is in many ways already a feature complete routing UI.
 Most likely, your requirements are already covered and require very little adaptation.